Search

 Terminals at Midway

 Despite its smaller size, Midway offers a variety of dining and shopping options throughout the terminal, including local Chicago favorites like Billy Goat Tavern, Arami and Nuts on Clark.
-It only takes about 20 minutes to walk the airport end-to-end, so if you arrive to the airport early, you should have plenty of time to visit the restaurant, bar or shop of your choice, no matter which concourse it's in.
+The airport is compact enough, so if you arrive early, you’ll have plenty of time to visit the restaurant, bar or shop of your choice, no matter which concourse it’s in.

-I'd also recommend taking a moment to visit the Battle of Midway exhibit, located near the entrance of Concourse A; the airport was named for this World War II battle.
-Here you'll find interactive displays about the battle, a memorial to fallen soldiers and a Douglas SBD Dauntless dive-bomber plane.
+I’d also recommend taking a moment to visit the Battle of Midway exhibit, located near the entrance of Concourse A; this World War II battle gave the airport its name.
+Here you’ll find interactive displays about the battle, a memorial to fallen soldiers and a Douglas SBD Dauntless dive-bomber plane.

 Public transportation